HOME > DESSERTS > PASTRIES & TARTS

 - 126g butter (9 tbsp), cold and cubed

 For the white chocolate mousse

-- Add egg yolk to the flour/almond mixture and knead with your hands a compact dough.
+- Add an egg yolk to the flour/almond mixture and knead with your hands a compact dough.
 If the dough is to dry, add 1-2 tablespoons iced water.
 Wrap in cling film and cool in the fridge for at least 30 minutes.

 - Preheat the oven to 180°C/356°F. Prepare 6 loose-bottomed tart tins with diameter of 10cm/4 inch.

-- Arrange tins on a baking tray and bake for 12-14 minutes, until the edges are golden brown.
+- Place tart tins in the oven rack and bake for 12-14 minutes, until the edges are golden brown.
 Transfer to a wire rack to cool completely.

 - TO MAKE THE MOUSSE FILLING, combine the white chocolate and 100ml whipping cream in a heatproof bowl set over a pan of gently simmering water.
 Stir until the chocolate is smooth and melted.
 Remove from the heat, stir in lemon juice and cool.

 - Whip up the remaining cream (200ml) until soft peaks form.
 Fold a spoonful of the cream into the cooled white chocolate mixture, then fold the remaining cream.
 Cool in the fridge for 15-20 minutes.

 - Spread white chocolate mousse over pastry cases and arrange the raspberries over the mousse.
 Cool the tarts in the fridge for about 1-2 hours or until the chocolate mousse has set.